alpaca-core/alpaca-core-sdk/doc/intro.md

 std::cout << result << "\n";
 ```

 As you can see, the Language API is synchronous.
 All calls block until they complete.
-In some cases optional callbacks may be provided, but they're always executed in the caller's call stack.

-It's also low-level.
+It's also low level.
 It's meant to be wrapped in higher-level application-specific abstractions, which normally would not expose the Inference API directly (or at least not completely).

 ## More